 This matters more than it used to.
 As Limor Barenholtz at Similarweb wrote: "AI systems build confidence in your product's identity by cross-referencing what multiple sources say about it.
 If your website describes your product as a 'sales intelligence platform,' your G2 page calls it a 'B2B data tool,' and your LinkedIn company description says you provide 'revenue intelligence software,' the AI encounters three different entity representations and reduces its confidence in any one of them."

 Miro has exactly this problem.
 They've been working to update their messaging — the product descriptions on G2, Gartner Peer Insights, TrustRadius, and PeerSpot all reference AI capabilities or the "AI Innovation Workspace" positioning.
 But there are no correct corresponding categories.
 Capterra still classifies Miro under "Idea Management Software."
 Software Advice says "Project Planning Software."
 SoftwareReviews says "Whiteboard Software."
 G2 has "Emerging AI Software" as a supplementary category, but the primary classifications remain "Visual Collaboration" and "Collaborative Whiteboard."
 Categories like "AI Innovation Workspace" or "Human-AI Collaboration Platform" don't yet exist on most directories — so even the framing Miro wants to own isn't available as a classification on the platforms that drive discovery.
+(For the current shape of G2's AI taxonomy and how placement decisions get made, see our guide on how G2 AI categories work.)
 An AI system cross-referencing these sources will see the AI messaging in some descriptions but find it contradicted by the categories that structure the data.

 Category placement shapes which competitive sets buyers find.
 A buyer searching "Project Planning Software" lands next to Asana, Monday.com, and Smartsheet.
 A buyer searching "Visual Collaboration Platforms" lands next to Mural and Lucid.
 Both searches return Miro; neither feeds their new narrative.
 Given how difficult it is to propagate new messaging on the directory layer (this is why we built Blastra, by the way), directories likely trail the Miro product by 12–18 months.